 Payout (Qualifying Distributions as defined by IRS)

 The Foundation’s payout policy utilizes a multiyear smoothing formula that softens the impact of volatile markets in determining its annual payout targets.
-Targeted payout for 2021 is $49.8 million though the Foundation is intending to spend significantly more in response to racial injustice and COVID-19 community needs.
-Estimated payout for 2020 is $50.0 million.
+In addition to these calculated payout targets, the board periodically adjusts payout funding to reflect community needs or extraordinary investment performance.
+Our expected payout for 2022 is a record $120 million (7.7% of assets).
+This is based on our smoothing formula plus increased community need driven by racial injustice and COVID-19.
+Payout for 2021 was $73.8 million.
 The Foundation’s long-term payout strategy is to continue to meet or exceed the required IRS minimum 5.0% payout over time.

 Our aim is to be a highly dependable and effective partner for Minnesota, North Dakota, South Dakota and the 23 Native nations that share the geography.
 We expect that our investment and payout policies will provide the steady funding required by our program strategies in 2021 and beyond.